inventory management

 For companies that have a lot of products and raw materials, it can quickly become unwieldy to keep track of lot numbers manually.
 In these cases, it can be helpful to use either a spreadsheet or specialized software for your lot tracking.

-Some MRP systems also have the ability to track lot numbers throughout the manufacturing process.
-This information can be critical for quality control and troubleshooting issues that may arise.
+Some MRP systems also track lot numbers through the entire manufacturing process — a feature that becomes critical for quality control and troubleshooting when issues arise.

 Craftybase is an example of MRP software that features lot tracking functionality while also tracking your inventory levels in real-time.
 Craftybase lot numbers are automatically assigned to products based on the raw materials used and the production date so that you can see the full traceability of your raw materials through to sale.
 Sign up for a 14 day free trial today